 Various algorithms recommend nonpharmacologic and pharmacologic management, with the underlying premise that lowering elevated BP reduces end-organ damage leading to reductions in stroke, myocardial infarction (MI), end-stage renal disease, and heart failure (HF).
 Although other guidelines are mentioned, this chapter focuses primarily on two recent guidelines: the American Society of Hypertension (ASH) and the International Society of Hypertension (ISH) Joint Clinical Practice Guidelines for the Management of Hypertension in the Community,2 and the 2014 Evidence-Based Guideline for the Management of High BP in Adults by the former panel members appointed to the Eighth Joint National Committee (JNC 8).3 Guidelines from the American Heart Association and American College of Cardiology are anticipated to be released in 2015.

 The ASH/ISH hypertension guidelines classify BP and provide guidance on nonpharmacologic and pharmacologic approaches to managing hypertension.
 These guidelines state that the lowest risk of adverse cardiovascular or renal outcomes is at a BP of around 115/75 mm Hg, with risk rising as BP increases.
 They further classify elevations in BP beyond specific thresholds as prehypertension, stage 1 hypertension, and stage 2 hypertension (Table 5–1).
-These classifications imply different levels of risk and thus the need for varying intensities of intervention with drug therapy.2 Recommendations for drug therapy typically begin with one or two (in the case of stage 2 hypertension) antihypertensive drugs as an initial step.
-Compelling indications, ...
+These classifications imply different levels of risk and thus the need for varying intensities of intervention with drug ...